Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers

-In \cref{fig:rex_overview} we present an overview of the Rex computational graph. \NB, the graph for both the ODE and SDE formulations are identical with the only difference being the weighting terms $\{w_n\}$ and the underlying numerical scheme $\bm \Psi_h$.
-The rest of this section is organized as follows: first we discuss applying the exponential integrators to the probability flow ODEs (see \cref{sec:rex_ode}), then the reverse-time SDEs (see \cref{sec:rex_sde}), and lastly we present the general Rex scheme (see \cref{sec:construct_rex}).
+In \cref{fig:rex_overview} we present an overview of the \rex computational graph.
+The graph is identical for both the ODE and SDE formulations; only the weighting terms $\{\kappa_n\}$ and the underlying numerical scheme $\bm \Psi_h$ differ.
+The rest of this section is organized as follows: first we construct the \princeps scheme $\bm \Psi$ from some explicit (S)RK scheme $\bm \Phi$ in \cref{sec:princeps}, then we construct \rex, $\bm \Upsilon$, from \princeps in \cref{sec:construct_rex}, and lastly in \cref{sec:rex_prop} we discuss the theoretical properties of \rex.